Synonyms and other taxonomic changes

 bipunctata (L). "two-pointed"

 Elytral pigmentation for the adult of this species is highly variable.
-Typical form has orange or red elytra with two black spots, and a black pronotum with white edges; other rarer forms range from all black to mostly black with red spots to mostly red with black spots, and the number of spots ranges from zero to fourteen.
+Typical form has orange or red elytra with two black spots, and a black pronotum with white edges.
+Other rarer forms range from all black to mostly black with red spots to mostly red with black spots, and the number of spots ranges from zero to fourteen.
 Here are Bugguide submissions which approximate the variations illustrated in Gordon's Fig. 637

 current range: w.
 US, across s.
 Can, New England, and a few Midwest records - Map